pixelyunicorn/2019-website-portfolio/_work/00-SEPTA-522aa8a7-aa99-4e64-8aa6-1e1ddba5cdee.md

 # Easy to Navigate

-We built a single page application that updates dynamically with content provided by SEPTA.
-The page is familiar to existing users, with a cleaner layout that makes an extensive list of routes easier to navigate.
+One of the main concerns from the client was that they wanted keep the main page familiar to existing users.
+That allowed us to implement a cleaner layout that makes an extensive list of routes easier to navigate.

 <blockquote class="accent-light-bg text-center">
 	<strong>Main Page</strong>